Herbejo/SADiE_Fix/README.md

 Ddependencies:

-ffmepeg must ether be installed or ffmpeg.exe must be placed in the same directory as the script
+ffmpeg must ether be installed or ffmpeg.exe must be placed in the same directory as the script